Vantiq/vantiq-extension-sources/jmsSource/README.md

 sure you have properly added a VANTIQ Source Implementation.
 Once this is complete, you can select JMS (or whatever you named your Source Implementation) as the Source Type.
 You will then need to fill out the Source Configuration Document.

+The Source Configuration has three major sections: `general`, `sender`, and `receiver`.
+These all fall under the global `jmsConfig` section.
+The `general` section contains configuration options to help setup the connection to the JMS Server.
+The `sender` and `receiver` sections contain configuration options to specify which queues or topics to communicate with, and how to communicate with them.
+The `sender` section contains options for sending messages, and the `receiver` section contains options for receiving messages.

 The Configuration document may look similar to the following example:
 ```
   {